Que cola é usada para colagem de silicone? Um guia completo

 Even the best glue fails with improper use.
 Follow these rules to ensure strong bonds:

-3.1 Preparação de superfície (Most Important!)
+3.1 Surface Preparation (Most Important!)

-• Activate Silicone (for Cyanoacrylates): Apply a silane treatment agent (Por exemplo, K703, Loctite 770) to silicone’s surface.
+• Activate Silicone (for Cyanoacrylates): Apply a silane treatment agent (por exemplo, K703, Loctite 770) to silicone’s surface.
 Let it dry for 1–2 minutes before applying glue—without activation, cyanoacrylates won’t stick.

 3.2 Glue Application Tips